elhodel/SceneSelectionOverlay/README.md

 * Hidden: Don't Show Scenes
 * Flat: Show Scenes directly in the Root of the Menu
 * Nested: Show Scenes in the Submenu "Build"

+## Favorite Scenes

+Add your favorite Scenes in the Settings so they always appear at the top of the Overlay Menu.

+FavoriteScenesShowOptions allows you to select how the favorites should be handled.

+* Hidden: Don't Show Scenes
+* Flat: Show Scenes directly in the Root of the Menu
+* Nested: Show Scenes in the Submenu "Favorites"

+Scenes can easily be added to the Favorites with right clicking the SceneAsset in the Project Window and Select "Add/Remove to Favorites"

 # Installing with Unity Package Manager